swift-server/swift-aws-lambda-runtime/Examples/HelloJSON/README.md

 ## Code

-The code defines a `HelloRequest` and `HelloResponse` data structure to represent the input and outpout payload.
+The code defines `HelloRequest` and `HelloResponse` data structures to represent the input and output payloads.
 These structures are typically shared with a client project, such as an iOS application.

 The code creates a `LambdaRuntime` struct.
 In it's simplest form, the initializer takes a function as an argument.
 The function is the handler that will be invoked when an event triggers the Lambda function.